Do Schools Need To Rethink How They Use Images of Students In The Age of AI?

 Option 2: Using AI to Change Faces

-Yes I know I have just suggested using Ai to stop Ai but could Ai actually solve an Ai problem?
+Yes, I know I have just suggested using AI to stop AI, but could AI actually solve an AI problem?

 The idea is simple: photograph your real students as normal (or keep the existing photographs), then use AI tools to subtly alter their faces so they are no longer identifiable.

 Cons: It can be slow, expensive, and not always convincing.
 Sometimes the altered faces look slightly “off”.
 Not enough to notice immediately… but enough to feel a bit strange.
-But, in my view most importantly, students like to be recognised for their achievements on stage etc so seeing someone elses’ face replace their own would be a really sad move.

 Option 3: Creative Photography (My Favourite Option)